thabaniBBD2712/quiz-game/quizapi/README.md

 You will need to create ssl files in the ssl folder in the quizapi folder:
-- openssl genrsa -out privatekey.pem 2048
+- openssl genrsa -out privateKey.pem 2048
-- openssl req -new -key privatekey.pem -out csr.pem
+- openssl req -new -key privateKey.pem -out csr.pem
-- openssl x509 -req -days 365 -in csr.pem -signkey privatekey.pem -out certificate.pem
+- openssl x509 -req -days 365 -in csr.pem -signkey privateKey.pem -out certificate.pem

 You will also need a .env file in this quizapp directory:
 DB_HOST=your_db_host